ef-johnson/Radiation-Penetration-Depth-in-Particle-Beds/README.md

 # Radiation-Penetration-Depth-in-Particle-Beds
 Monte Carlo Ray Tracing for beam radiation striking a particle bed.
+It is written in C++ and does parallel computations with MPI.

 The xyz center positions of the particles in the particle bed are supplied by the user.
 The code simulates emitted photons (rays) from a plane above the bed, with a specified incidence angle.
 Photons are followed through possibly multiple reflections off particles, until the photon is absorbed in a particle.
 The output files contain the locations where photons are absorbed.